mrkachary/forchakri/README.md

 # How to run
 Import as Maven project and build and run as Spring boot or Java Application

+# Script for table
+Please refer schema.sql in the resource folder.The spring framework would be running this when application starts.

+Note: The table would be dropped when you restart the application.

 # Drawbacks
-Test cases are missing for automation
+Test cases are missing for automation.
+Planned to do BDD